How to choose the right Accounting software framework.

 Step 1.
 Develop a “Request For Demo” document.

 Where are you now?
-What are your frustrations, limitations, needs & wants?
+What are your frustrations, limitations of your existing accounting software, needs & wants?

 Start with a current and future state assessment.
 Document that which is needed to assess the best fit solutions.